FoxyStoat/brighton-times/README.md

 * layout shifter
 * off canvas

-Use media queries for minor and major breakpoints
+Use media queries for minor and major breakpoints.
+Start small and build up!